madhank93/learn-k8s-ckad/README.md

 <details>

 <summary> 95.
-What is headless Service in StatefulSets ? </summary>
+What is headless Service with StatefulSets ? </summary>

 <p>